Some observations after watching the Academy Awards last night …

 That said, I thought the Academy did a pretty good job of balancing its awards this year.

 “Sinners” didn’t win best picture or best director, but it hardly walked away empty-handed.
 Michael B. Jordan won best (and maybe “most liked,” judging by the response in the room) actor.
-The director Ryan Coogler was honored for writing the best original screenplay.
+Director Ryan Coogler was honored for writing the best original screenplay.
 (If you want to know more about what influenced and how he conceived of the movie, this New Yorker podcast interview is essential.)
-The movie also won for best score and best cinematography, which went to a Black woman for the first time ever.
+The movie also won for best score and best cinematography, which went to a woman for the first time ever (a Black woman was icing on the cake).
 I thought it was obvious that Coogler was being presented as an emerging super-talent.
 And he seems like a thoughtful, brilliant, kind and loyal person.
 We’ll see much more of him in the years to come, and that’s a great thing.

 What else:

-• “KPop Demon Hunters” earned two as well, best animated feature and song of the year.
+• “KPop Demon Hunters” earned two as well, for best animated feature and song of the year.

-• Both got more than my two fave movies of the year combined, “Train Dreams” and “Sentimental Value.” (“SV” was best foreign feature).
+• “Frankenstein” and “KPop” got way more Oscars love than my two fave movies of the year combined, “Train Dreams” and “Sentimental Value.” (“SV” was best foreign feature).
 I hoped that Stellan Skarsgard would nip Sean Penn at the wire for best supporting actor, but no dice.
-That Penn skipped the whole thing only made me feel better about my choice.
+That Penn skipped the whole thing only made me feel better about my choice (he was in Ukraine, apparently, so I’ll shush myself).
 Give “Train Dreams” the cinematography award and I would pretty much had no complaints.
 And that’s not a normal Oscars night around here.

 • Conan was good.
 He had a lot of good lines about the changing face of cinema (last human Oscars host, vertical format shop, Netflix as Oscar host sooner than anyone seems to acknowledge) and the overall national craziness (including the naming of public buildings by the president).
 His opener was pretty inspired.